mbanerjeepalmer/maurice-fm/src/routes/learn-to-code.md

 # Learn to Code in 15 minutes
-When first I learnt to code, I found it frustrating.
+When I learnt to code, I found it frustrating.
 I remember flicking between my Codecademy Python course page and the Wikipedia page which said that Dropbox was also written in Python.
 I looked at my code and thought 'This is nothing like Dropbox'.
 I couldn't figure out how they were connected.
 At the end of that 25 hour course I didn't feel I could 'code'.

 So, by the end of the 15 minutes it takes you to read this, when someone asks you 'Can you code?'
 I hope you'll be able to answer 'Yes'.